miso-lims/runscanner/README.md

 ## Setting Up Run Scanner

+In the below instructions, `${CATALINA_HOME}` is the directory where Tomcat is installed.
+`${CONTEXT}` is the context URL you wish to use for Run Scanner.
+This can be `ROOT` if you wish to deploy Run Scanner to the root context (e.g. www.myrunscanner.org) or something else to deploy to a subdirectory (e.g. 'runscanner' for www.myserver.org/runscanner/).

-Create a file called `ROOT.xml` in `$CATALINA_HOME/conf/Catalina/localhost`, creating the directory if necessary, and populate it with the following information:
+Create a file called `${CONTEXT}.xml` in `${CATALINA_HOME}/conf/Catalina/localhost`, creating the directory if necessary, and populate it with the following information:

     <Context>
        <Parameter name="runscanner.configFile" value="/etc/runscanner.json" override="false"/>